Welcome to the Wildlife Society

 How to Join

 Our student chapter welcomes all majors and membership is open year-round.
 To join, attend a bi-weekly meeting and speak to an officer.
-We meet at 6:00PM every other Tuesday, beginning with September 14th, in Forestry 305 or above Urey Lecture Hall.
+We meet at 6:00pm every other Tuesday, beginning with September 19th, in Forestry 106l.
 See you there!

 Section 13 is a 640-acre area of Lubrecht Experimental Forest managed by College of Forestry and Conservation (CFC) students.
 The Student Chapter of the Wildlife Society collaborates with the other CFC clubs to make decisions on the management of Section 13.
 Section 13 is open to all students for recreation and biology/ecology projects.
 It is a great resource for education and job skills.
 We are open to any ideas or projects that students may have in mind.
 The Section 13 manager's job is to assist students in projects and to be a liaison between Lubrecht Forest and student groups.